brentp/mosdepth/README.md

 The `$prefix.mosdepth.global.dist.txt` file contains, a cumulative distribution indicating the proportion of total bases (or the proportion of the `--by` for `$prefix.mosdepth.region.dist.txt`) that were covered for at least a given coverage value.
-It does this for each chromosome, and for then whole genome.
+It does this for each chromosome, and for the whole genome.

 Each row will indicate: